-What Changed With the New Law?
+What Changed With the TCJA of 2017?

 The TCJA changed most elements of federal personal income taxation, specifically: